-- In the Menu Bar, choose Filter > Stylize > Diffuse.
-Set the Mode to Anisotropic.
-The Anisotropic setting softens all pixels.
-This is a subtle change but it helps with the next step.
-Click OK. - In the Layers panel, double-click on the name of the black and white photo layer (Gradient Map 1) and rename it Modified.
+- In the Menu Bar, choose Filter > Stylize > Oil Paint.
+In the dialog box, set the Brush Stylization to 5, the Cleanliness to 3.0, the Scale to 10.0, and the Bristle Detail to 10.0.
+Make sure Lighting is unchecked.
+Click OK.
+With these settings, the filter softens the edges and adds a bit of texture. - In the Layers panel, double-click on the name of the black and white photo layer (Gradient Map 1) and rename it Modified.
 Press Enter/Return to commit the change.

-Add a Posterize Adjustment Layer
+Add a Posterize Layer